TimMikeladze/commit-it/README.md

 # commit-it

 CLI tool to generate a pretty commit message and log.
 Easily customizable prompts with plugins.
-Integrates with Github issues and labels out of the box.
+Integrates with GitHub issues and labels out of the box.

 ## Install